Gilvetmab:

 As a key pillar of oncology therapeutics, the field of immunotherapy has brought drastic and inspiring changes to the landscape of cancer care.

 Chief among the immunotherapeutic modalities is that of checkpoint inhibition.
 We at Merck Animal Health eagerly anticipate the positive impact of checkpoint inhibitors like gilvetmab on our veterinary patients but appreciate that numerous questions remain in veterinary medicine about the optimal clinical scenarios for use of checkpoint inhibitors.
-That is why we are pleased to announce the initiation of our Gilvetmab Product Grant Program, offering independent researchers a supply of gilvetmab to focus some of your research efforts on checkpoint inhibition.
+That is why we are pleased to support our Gilvetmab Product Grant Program, offering independent researchers a supply of gilvetmab to focus some of your research efforts on checkpoint inhibition.
 A summary of the grant program details may be found below.

 We appreciate everything you do day in and day out for the benefit of your patients.
 Thank you for allowing us to help you advance the field of veterinary oncology.